waku-org/docs.waku.org/docs/guides/nwaku/configure-discovery.md

 If you omit the `dns-discovery-name-server` option, `nwaku` will attempt to use the CloudFlare servers `1.1.1.1` and `1.0.0.1`.
 :::

-For instance, consider a `nwaku` node that enables `DNS Discovery`, connects to a DNS node list, and queries the IPs `8.8.8.8` and `8.8.4.4`:
+For example, consider a `nwaku` node that enables `DNS Discovery`, connects to a DNS node list, and queries the IPs `8.8.8.8` and `8.8.4.4`:

 ```bash
 ./build/wakunode2 \